View on GitHub

 Configuration Format

-The configuration file must contain a [files] section where each entry maps a file name to a command:
+The configuration file requires a [files] section where each entry maps a file name to a command:

 Global Settings